Pylons/pyramid/docs/designdefense.rst

 - BFG Template Lookup Is "Complex"

 - BFG Views Do Not Accept Arbitrary Keyword Arguments

-- BFG Does Traversal, And I Don't Like Traversal

-- BFG Does URL Dispatch, And I Don't Like URL Dispatch

 Other challenges are encouraged to be sent to the `Repoze-Dev
 <http://lists.repoze.org/listinfo/repoze-dev>`_ maillist.
 We'll try